-Vegan Butternut Risotto
+Vegan Risotto with Butternut Squash

 This was my first time making risotto and discovered a lot of things about this process.
 Risotto, to my surprise, is the process of cooking the rice in the broth and white wine and not a recipe itself.
 There are many variations on the recipes, but most of these include cream, cheese, and butter as main ingredients.
 Since we are doing it vegan style, I replaced all of that with their vegan versions.
 However, you don’t need to add the cheese to the recipe if you don’t have.
 The rice’s starch, the butternut squash, the coconut cream, and nutritional yeast all add enough creamy cheesiness to the dish that it is not necessary.
 Myself, I didn’t have any on hand, so it still has a lot of taste without it.
 Also, the Italians make risotto with white wine.
 If you would like to try this with white wine, add 2 cups to the rice before the broth and wait until all the liquid is absorbed.
 Then continue the recipe as indicated.

-Of course, this butternut squash risotto always taste best immediately after cooking, but you can still keep it for several days.
+Of course, this vegan butternut squash risotto always taste best immediately after cooking, but you can still keep it for several days.
 However, you’ll probably have to add water to it since the rice acts like a sponge and absorbs most of the liquid.
 I hope you enjoy this!
 Bon appétit!

-Vegan Butternut Risotto
+Vegan Risotto with Butternut Squash

 - 1 Medium-sized butternut squash cut lengthwise